 But what if you got a call from a real person at a hospital, saying there’s been an emergency?
-That happened to Kim just last week.
+That happened to Kim recently.
 She didn’t fall for it, but it would have been all too easy to let emotion win out over logic.

 With scammers getting smarter, you need to know how to stop these invasive, annoying calls.

 There are a few steps you can take on your own — and some with the help of your carrier — to curb or put a stop to them.
 If you’re sick and tired of robocalls and want to enjoy your phone in peace, here are seven ways you can tell these scammers to take a hike.

 1. Reject anonymous calls automatically on your landline

 Many robocalls come up as “blocked,” “unknown” or “private” on your caller ID, while most businesses and human beings come up as identifiable phone numbers.
 Chances are, you can stop all anonymous calls without missing anything important.

 If you use a landline service, you may have access to Anonymous Call Rejection.
 To activate it, dial *77 and you will hear three beeps.
 Hang up and any call that hides its number will be rejected.

 This service varies by carrier and some charge extra.
 But it’s a helpful tool to stop scammers or legitimate robocallers who slip through the Do Not Call Registry.
 Tap or click here to see even more useful “star codes” for your landline.

 NOTE: *77 works only for landline phones.
 Dialing *77 on your mobile phone might connect you with emergency services, depending on your location.

 2. Join the National Do Not Call Registry list